wp-plugins/bbpress-new-ui/readme.txt

 === bbPress - New UI (Dark) ===
 Author URI: http://vk.com/daniluk4000
-Contributors: daniluk4000
+Contributors: daniluk4000, WPscript
-Tags: bbPress, new UI, UI, Forums, daniluk4000, Forum Requires at least: 3.2
+Tags: bbPress, new UI, UI, Forums, daniluk4000, Forum, WPscript Requires at least: 3.2
 Tested up to: 4.0
-Stable Tag: 1.5.1
+Stable Tag: 1.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This small plugin is almost completely changes the interface bbPress.
+A great plugin completely changes the entire design bbpress in light or dark color

 == Description ==

-A great plugin that changes the interface of the forum: now he looks beautiful, fresh and in dark colors.
+A great plugin that changes the interface of the forum: now he looks beautiful, fresh and in dark/light colors with plugin settings.
 The plugin supported the plugin "bbPress admin replies".

 Features:

 Redesigned a reply form (Screenshot 1)

-New, elegant dark color (Screenshot 2)
+Great choice between dark/bright colors (Scheenshots two, three and four)

-Closed and fastened themes are highlighted with a special icon (Screenshot 3)
+Closed and fastened themes are highlighted with a special icon (Screenshot 5)

 Many changes aimed at improving the use of the forum.

-Very soon: plugin with light color

 == Frequently Asked Questions ==